nsfcac/MonSTer/README.md

-# MonSter
+# MonSTer

-## About MonSter
+## About MonSTer
-MonSter is an “out-of-the-box” monitoring tool for high-performance computing platforms.
+MonSTer is an “out-of-the-box” monitoring tool for high-performance computing platforms.
 It uses the evolving specification Redfish to retrieve sensor data from Baseboard Management Controller, and resource management tools such as Slurm to obtain application information and resource usage data.
 Additionally, it also uses a time-series database (TimeScaleDB implemented in the code) for data storage.
 MonSTer correlates applications to resource usage and reveals insightful knowledge without having additional overhead on the application and computing nodes.

-For details about MonSter, please refer to the paper:
+For details about MonSTer, please refer to the paper:
 ```
 @inproceedings{li2020monster,
   title={MonSTer: an out-of-the-box monitoring tool for high performance computing systems},